Royal sign-manual: Uses

 Some letters patent are not signed by the monarch in person.
 Instead, the monarch signs a warrant authorizing the preparation of the letters patent (traditionally written in ceremonial calligraphy on vellum) and approving the draft text of the letters patent.
 Then, once the letters patent are prepared, they are sealed with the Great Seal without the need for the signature of the monarch, because royal authority for issuing the letters patent had already been given by means of the warrant.
 Those letters patent finish with the words "By warrant under the King/Queen's Sign Manual", to signify that they do not bear the sign-manual themselves, having already been approved by warrant signed by the sovereign.

 Other letters patent, due to the nature of their contents (such as those that authorise the expenditure of money, or those that signify royal assent to Acts of Parliament), require the royal sign-manual to be affixed directly to them.
 Such letters patent contain, at the bottom, the words: "By the King/Queen Him/Herself, signed with His/Her own hand".
 The royal sign-manual is usually placed by the sovereign at the top of the document.
 These papers usually must be countersigned by a principal secretary of state or other responsible minister.

 In some cases, the use of the sign-manual has been dispensed with and a stamp affixed in lieu thereof, as in the case of George IV, whose bodily infirmity made the act of signing difficult and painful during the last weeks of his life.
 The Royal Signature by Commission Act 1830 (11 Geo.
-IV & 1 Will.
-IV c.
+4 & 1 Will.
+4. c.
 23) was passed providing that a stamp might be affixed in lieu of the sign-manual, but the sovereign had to express his consent to each separate use of the stamp, the stamped document being attested by a confidential servant and several officers of State.